 Cover your camera lens

 When you use a “regular” camera that’s not part of your cell phone, you can use a lens hood.
 This helps to block the light from hitting the lens.
-Since you cannot put a lens hood on your iPhone, use your hand or other object instead.
+Since you cannot put a lens hood on your iPhone, use your hand or another object instead.

 By placing your hand over your camera lens, you can block the light from bouncing off it, thus reducing the chance of lens flare or eliminating it completely.